RobinHankin/rot70/README.md

 that the location marked with the red "X" is difficult to fill and it must be one of 22 tiles with lower right corner at the X.  The heuristic used by Knuth in DLX will identify this difficulty and use it to prune the search tree quickly.
+There is also one fewer tile to place.

 This is a massive saving compared with the previous versions because, even after you have placed the 24x24 tile there are zillions of